-2. Participate in a class discussion about futuristic scenarios and their effect on citizen rights.

-- 3. Listen to a briefing about diversity. - 4.
-Read your student text.
-Take notes on the issues and questions that interest you the most. - 5.
+Participate in a class discussion about futuristic scenarios and their effect on citizen rights.
+GATHER PHASE: So, what else do you need to know or learn?
+3. Listen to a briefing about diversity.
+4. Read your student text.
+Take notes on the issues and questions that interest you the most.
 Select three issues and questions from your list.
-These should be issues that you want to discuss with others and research further. - 6.
-Answer the reinforcing question(s).

-PROCESS PHASE: Now what can you do with this new information you've learned? .

-- 7. With your group, discuss your selected issue.
-Propose solutions to your issue and consider the potential consequences of the solutions.
+These should be issues that you want to discuss with others and research further.
+6. Answer the reinforcing question(s).
+PART 2 PROCESS PHASE: Now what can you do with this new information you've learned?
+With your group, discuss your selected issue.
+Propose solutions to your issue and consider the 7. potential consequences of the solutions.
 Take notes on your discussion.
-You will use your notes to further research your topic and write about it. - 8.
-Reflect on the future of citizen rights.
+You will use your notes to further research your topic and write about it.
+8. Reflect on the future of citizen rights.
 Answer the Reflection Question(s) presented by your instructor.

-- 9. Complete The Future of Citizen Rights Performance Assessment Task.
-Submit your completed performance assessment task to your instructor for feedback and a grade. - 10.
-Review the key words of this lesson. - 11.
-Review this lesson's Essential Question.

-- 1. Inquire Phase: Complete the Learning Activities in this lesson as modified by your instructor. - 2.
-Gather Phase: Complete the Learning Activities in this lesson as modified by your instructor. - 3.
-Process Phase: Complete the Learning Activities in this lesson as modified by your instructor. - 4.
-Apply Phase: Complete the Learning Activities in this lesson as modified by your instructor.
+Assessment Activities: APPLY PHASE: What else can you do with what you've learned today?
+9. Complete The Future of Citizen Rights Performance Assessment Task.
+Submit your completed performance assessment task to your instructor for feedback and a grade.
+10. Review the key words of this lesson.
+11. Review this lesson's Essential Question.
+Self-Paced Learning and Assessment Activities: Independently complete the activities outlined below: Inquire Phase: Complete the Learning Activities in this lesson as modified by your instructor.
+Gather Phase: Complete the Learning Activities in this lesson as modified by your instructor.
+Process Phase: Complete the Learning Activities in this lesson as modified by your instructor.
+3. Apply Phase: Complete the Learning Activities in this lesson as modified by your instructor.

-Performance Assessment Task Chapter 5: Citizenship and Government The Future of Citizen Rights [U4C5L2]
+Chapter 5: Citizenship and Government The Future of Citizen Rights [U4C5L2]